 If it turns out your child or grandchild doesn’t need all the money or their education goals change, you can designate a new beneficiary penalty-free so long as they’re an eligible member of your family.

-Edvest provides a variety of professionally managed investment options to choose from including age-based options that automatically change as the beneficiary grows up.
-Alternatively you can tailor your portfolio with multi-fund, single-fund, and stable principal options to match your risk tolerance, timeline, and investment preferences.
+Edvest provides a variety of professionally managed investment portfolios to choose from including enrollment year options intended for those saving for college that automatically change as the beneficiary approaches college age.
+Alternatively you can tailor your portfolio with multi-fund, single-fund and principal plus interest options to match your risk tolerance, timeline, and investment preferences.

 OPEN AN ACCOUNT